High Holydays Family & Teen Programming

 The Cove at Auburndale Cove*

-All ages are invited to join rabbinical student Hannah Limov for a Rosh Hashanah nature walk service.
+All ages are invited to join rabbinical student and CDT educator Hannah Limov for a Rosh Hashanah nature walk service.
 Rosh Hashanah celebrates the birthday of the world.
 We will gather at the beautiful Auburndale Cove and celebrate the earth through prayer, movement, mindfulness, and community building.
 This program will include the blowing of shofar and Tashlikh, when we cast off all of the obstacles to becoming our better selves.

 *Location: Make sure to type in "The Cove" on West Pine St, Auburndale in your GPS to get to the correct part of the park; please park in the parking lot on West Pine Street.
 We will gather in the big field.
 Please wear walking shoes, and bug spray is also recommended.